Techie + Gamers

 BuggyBeds

-Nobody wants nasty bed bugs crawling on their bed while sleeping.
-This is what the BuggyBeds detector was made for.
+Nobody wants bed bugs creeping into their home, and that’s the problem BuggyBeds set out to solve.
 This glue trap lets you know if you have an infestation without causing any inconvenience.
 Owners Maria Curcio and Veronica Perlongo appeared on Shark Tank and got a deal with five Sharks!
-As of 2024, BuggyBeds is worth $6 million.
+As of 2026, BuggyBeds is worth $6 million.

 Maria Curcio and Veronica Perlongo both reside in Freehold, New Jersey, but the former was initially raised in Brooklyn.
 Maria worked as a security analyst, while Veronica was a business executive.

-As female entrepreneurs, the two had been partners for over 15 years before appearing on national television.
+As female entrepreneurs, the two had been partners for over 15 years before Shark Tank.
 One day, when Curcio’s son moved to an apartment in New York City, he was asked to confirm that his place was free of bed bugs.

-This got the mother thinking of how someone could verify that a home didn’t have bed bugs.
-They are hard to spot and can form infestations without any human noticing.
+This got Curcio thinking of how someone could verify that a home didn’t have bed bugs.
+They are hard to spot and can form infestations without you noticing.

 Establishing BuggyBeds